 Liposuction: This is the most frequent cosmetic operation in the United States in which fat tissue is removed.
 Relatively small amounts of total body fat can be removed safely, however, and little weight is lost.

 Vertical banded gastroplasty: This operation divides the stomach into two parts - limiting space for food and forcing you to eat less.
 There is no bypass.
 Using a surgical stapler, the surgeon divides your stomach into upper and lower sections.
-The upper pouch is small and empties into the lower pouch - the rest of your stomach.
-Partly because it doesn't lead to adequate long-term weight loss, surgeons use it less commonly than gastric bypass.
+The upper pouch is small and empties into the lower pouch (the rest of the stomach).
+Surgeons use this procedure less commonly than gastric bypass, partly because it does not lead to adequate long-term weight loss.